148: Living as an Expat in Hungary, England, and Portugal – Kris Broholm

 Today’s guest on the Expat Money Show is Kris Broholm from Actual Fluency, a language learning blog and podcast that he started in 2014 which now has over 180 episodes.
 He is a passionate entrepreneur who specializes in affiliate marketing, sales funnels and copywriting.
 Originally from Denmark, he has lived all over Europe and is now an expat in Portugal.

-HERE’S WHAT WE DISCUSSED IN DETAIL IN THIS INTERVIEW:
+WHAT WE DISCUSSED IN THIS INTERVIEW:

 • Are you ready to take the leap from living in one country to living abroad, becoming a digital nomad?